zghib/app/README.md

 <h1>
   <img src="https://user-images.githubusercontent.com/522079/43096167-3a1b1118-8e86-11e8-9fb2-7b4e3b1368bc.png" width="40" alt="Directus Logo"/>&nbsp;&nbsp;Directus Admin Application</h1>

 > **IMPORTANT:** You do not install this App directly, it is included in the Directus Suite, located here: [`directus/directus`](https://github.com/directus/directus).
-This repository is only used to organize the Admin Application's code.
+This repository is only used to help organize the codebase.

 ## Description